pagopa/developer-portal/.changeset/big-buckets-hear.md

 "strapi-cms": minor
 ---

-Add guides and guides list page on strapi
+Add guides and guide list page on Strapi